Why not Monero?

 Monero has faced significant regulatory pressure, leading to its delisting from many consumer-friendly cryptocurrency exchanges.
 This hampers its ability to spread among end consumers and compete effectively in the peer-to-peer cash use case.

-Monero's obfuscated transactions prevent blockchain pruning, limiting its scalability for global use with a large number of running nodes.
+Monero's obfuscated transactions prevent full blockchain pruning, limiting its scalability for global use with a large number of running nodes.
 Additionally, Monero transaction sizes are quite large, reducing efficiency.
 These facts challenge its ability to achieve decentralization on a large scale.

 Monero's lack of emphasis on decentralized finance (DeFi) may hinder its ability to compete with other cryptocurrencies that offer such features.